rahaug/laravel-magic-link/README.md

 # Laravel Magic Link

-This Laravel package allows you to log your users in with a secure "magic link".
+This Laravel package allows you to create magic login links to let users log in to any route with a URL (without password)

 ```
 example.com/mypage/update-card?token=1234:4cd3cf4b1c56c3e6e8ebe22db4b82869